juhasev/sample-ninja-help/panel-settings-blacklisted-add.md

 ## Adding blacklisted IP addresses or emails manually

 To prevent unauthorized access, you can add blacklisted items such as emails and/or IP addresses.
-This allows you to block specific email or abusive IP addresses from accessing **Registration Surveys**.
+This allows you to block specific emails or abusive IP addresses from accessing **Registration Surveys**.

 To add blacklisted items, simply paste a list of emails, IP addresses, or a combination of both.
 Each line represents a new item.